rahulag0110/dKLBO_web/MAC_Instructions.md

 - **Navigate to the Web Application:**
   - In Chrome, type `localhost:8080` in the address bar and press **Enter**.
   - You should see the web application’s interface.

+### 4. Closing the application
+- To close the application after usage, go to the termianl and press "CTRL+C".
+This would bring down the docker container.
+- Close the docker app and the chorme tab.

 ---